Day11-Day20 Python Pattern Questions

 - This loop decreases from

-, forming an inverted pyramid (upper part of the hourglass). " " * (n - i)
+ndown to1, forming an inverted pyramid (upper part of the hourglass). " " * (n - i)adds leading spaces to shift the stars towards the right."* " * iprintsistars followed by a space (*).

 Output |